MakGulati/zoomcamp-practice-DE/module04/final_answers.md

 - Cleans up local files to save space
 - Use BigQuery web interface to create a dataset and table for the uploaded data

 This approach is excellent for handling large datasets efficiently.
-Code[here](https://github.com/MakGulati/zoomcamp-practice-DE/blob/main/module04/web_to_gcs.py)
+[Source code.](https://github.com/MakGulati/zoomcamp-practice-DE/blob/main/module04/web_to_gcs.py)

 ## Question 1: Understanding dbt model resolution
 sources.yaml